josepharielct/media_background_modifier/README.md

 # Entity Isolator | Image/Video Background Removal
 This project uses a pretrained MASK-RCNN model to do object detection.
 This project can be used to isolate the main human entity of an image/video and modify the background to be:
-1.  grayscale
+1.  grayscale | mode = 'gray'
-2. green screen
+2. green screen | mode = 'green'
-3. blue screen
+3. blue screen | mode = 'blue'
-4. an external image as virtual background
+4. an external image as virtual background | mode = 'external' | vbg = path/to/virtual/background

 # Model Used
 1. Out of the box [pre-trained Mask-RCNN model](https://github.com/matterport/Mask_RCNN/releases/download/v2.0/mask_rcnn_coco.h5) trained on the COCO dataset.